 In an instance of more covert, and commonplace, exploitation, the publication Popdust specifically sought out applications from “BIPOC writers” in the month of August.
 Upon applying, I was asked to pitch them ideas, and then to write an article on one of them.
 After writing and submitting the article, they began to edit it — then stopped communicating further, and ultimately did not pay me for my ideas, work, or time.

-In talking with those that have forced institutions into acknowledgement of their harm or publicly shamed them, it seems that the true reckoning has still not arrived.
-While calling out inequality doesn’t happen nearly enough, compelling those in power to rectify that inequality afterwards happens even less.
+In talking with those that have forced institutions into an acknowledgment of their harm or publicly shamed them, it seems that the true reckoning has still not arrived.
+While calling out inequality doesn’t happen nearly enough, compelling those in power to rectify that inequality exists happens even less.

 Thankfully, Bashir is able to move forward and sustain herself, and her family, after speaking out against a former employer.
 A 10-year veteran journalist, author, and reporter (with a 30-year attorney for a father, she adds) who had to hold her own on NFL sidelines and outside of the ‘comforts’ of America, she can reach nearly 25,000 people a month on her own through social media alone.